sileneer/Hydrogen-Browser/README.md

 5. Optimise: Refactor the WebView
 6. Fix: User will exit the browser when keeping going back from the first page
 7. Known issue: When loading some website, like baidu baijiahao, the site cannot be successfully loaded
-8. Known issue: Setting > Advanced is unclickable
+8. Known issue: Settings > Advanced is unclickable

 ### v0.1.0_alpha
 Release date: 3 May 2021